PierreBurckel/IcpmsDataReductionApp/README.md

 ## Run

-To run the application, open **ICPMS_Process_Current_Stable.R** with RStudio and click on the **Run App** button (next to a green "Play" icon, see image above) on top of the R Script.
+To run the application, open **IcpmsDataReductionApp_main.R** with RStudio and click on the **Run App** button (next to a green "Play" icon, see image above) on top of the R Script.
 This will run the application with your default web browser.

 ## Tutorials